n8n-io/self-hosted-ai-starter-kit/docs/reference/api/crawl4ai-service.md

 > Complete API documentation for Crawl4AI web crawling and extraction service

 Crawl4AI is an intelligent web crawling and content extraction service designed for AI applications.
-This document covers all available endpoints and integration patterns for the AI Starter Kit deployment.
+This document covers all available endpoints and integration patterns for the GeuseMaker deployment.

 ## 🌟 Service Overview